-3. A person who has been discharged from parole in this State or elsewhere and whose official documentation of his or her discharge from parole is lost, as proof that the person has been restored to the civil rights set forth in subsection 1.

-[5.]
-4. A person who has been discharged from parole in this State or elsewhere may present:

-(a) Official documentation of his or her discharge from parole, if it contains the provisions set forth in subsection [3;] 2; or (b) A court order restoring his or her civil rights, convicted of a felony in the State of Nevada who has served his or her sentence and has been released from prison: (a) Is immediately restored to the right to serve as a juror in a civil action. (b) Except as otherwise provided in paragraph (c), is Is immediately restored to the right to vote. (c) ITwo years after the date of his or her release from prison, is restored to the right to vote if the person has previously been convicted in this State:
+- 3. A person who has been discharged from parole in this State or elsewhere and whose official documentation of his or her discharge from parole is lost, damaged or destroyed may file a written request with a court of competent jurisdiction to restore his or her civil rights pursuant to this section.
+Upon verification that the person has been discharged from parole and is eligible to be restored to the civil rights set forth in subsection 1, the court shall issue an order restoring the person to the civil rights set forth in subsection 1.
+A person must not be required to pay a fee to receive such an order. - [5.]
+4. A person who has been discharged from parole in this State or elsewhere may present: - (a) Official documentation of his or her discharge from parole, if it contains the provisions set forth in subsection [3:] 2; or - (b) A court order restoring his or her civil rights, - → as proof that the person has been restored to the civil rights set forth in subsection 1. - [6.]
+5. The Board may adopt regulations necessary or convenient for the purposes of this section. - Sec.
+3. NRS 213.157 is hereby amended to read as follows: - 213.157 1.
+[Except as otherwise provided in subsection 2, a] A person convicted of a felony in the State of Nevada who has served his or her sentence and has been released from prison: - (a) Is immediately restored to the right to serve as a juror in a civil action. - (b) [Except as otherwise provided in paragraph (c), is] Is immediately restored to the right to vote. - (c) [Two years after the date of his or her release from prison, is restored to the right to vote if the person has previously been convicted in this State: